Home Care Package Level 4 - Michael

 How did St Louis help Michael?

-Dementia needs special care, and although there are many people providing informal dementia care at home, it can be overwhelming and some additional help goes a long way.
+Living with dementia needs special care, and although there are many people providing informal dementia care at home, it can be overwhelming and some additional help goes a long way.

 We worked on a home care package that included services to specifically meet Michael’s needs and help Helen: